juntao/arenztopia/content/news/Issue 10.md

 ## Coronavirus Report
 by Owen Miyazoi

-(article)
+Cases declined drastically to just above 950; deaths are still hovering around 100.
+Safety measures were relaxed a little, allowing restaurants to have 75% capacity instead of 50%, but Lorenzo says that he will not eliminate restrictions entirely until cases have dropped to 50 or under.

 ## Lorenzo gives a speech
 by Sam-Louis Alrocaet

 On Monday, the King, Lorenzo Avila, gave a speech.
 It was aired on ATV and ANN.
-The speech adressed the coronavirus and many of the issues in the economy.
+The speech addressed the coronavirus and many of the issues in the economy.
 Here's a quote:

 > We will persevere through these difficulties
 > with the help of the populace, and in order to